Edddush/100-days-of-code/log.md

       D004: 7: Arrays, Two Pointers
       D005: 9: Arrays, Two pointers
       D006: 9: Arrays, Prefix Sum
+      D007: 9: HashSet, HashMap, Two Pointers
 ```
 > [!IMPORTANT]
-> All solutions from this log are my own
+> All solutions from this log are my own.
-> I am keeping track of my progress as I go through the challenge
+> I am keeping track of my progress as I go through the challenge.
-> I hope to see constant improvements on performance, algorithms, and data structures choices
+> I hope to see constant improvements on performance, algorithms, and data structures choices.

 ## Day 1
 Public accountability and date on [X](https://x.com/Edddushi/status/1799998093464838351)